vansante/go-vips-thumbnailer/README.md

 This is a library for quickly and efficiently resizing images using libvips.
 This library exclusively uses the new streaming API introduced in libvips version 8.9.0.

+This package would not have been possible without the excellent work on libvips (https://github.com/libvips/libvips) and the bimg library (https://github.com/h2non/bimg).

 ## Requirements

 - libvips 8.9+